Orbit

 Competitive Analysis

-Based on the tools people in Vancouver reported using, we found that each platform covers only parts of the event-discovery experience.
-Some offer strong filtering or community features, but none provide a seamless, end-to-end way to find events in real time.
+Based on the tools Vancouverites reported using, my team and I found that existing platforms only address fragments of the event-discovery experience.
+While some offered strong filtering or community features, none supported a real-time way to find events.
+To understand these gaps, four major event platforms were compared.

 Core Requirements